hackclub/some-assembly-required/guide/writing-code/instructions/conventions.md

-  push rax ; Save rax value since it's callee-owned and .buzz can overwrite it call .buzz mov rbx, rax ; Save .buzz return value into new register pop rax ; Retrieve our rax value that we pushed on the stack previously to return ret
+  push rax ; Save rax value since it's callee-owned and .buzz can overwrite it call .buzz mov rbx, rax ; Save .buzz return value into new register pop rax ; Retrieve our rax value that we pushed on the stack previously ret

 .buzz ; callee